Kurento/adm-docker-selenium-repo/NodeChromeBetaDebug/README.md

-# Selenium Grid Node - Chrome Debug
+# Selenium Grid Node - Chrome Beta Debug

 _This image is only intended for development purposes!_ Runs a Selenium Grid Node with a VNC Server to allow you to visually see the browser being automated.
 Since it runs additional services to support this it is too heavy weight for usage within a Selenium Grid cluster.